 All ground floor.
 Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Small fitted kitchen.
 Sitting room with dining area.
 Elegant entrance hall.

 Storage heaters.
-Electric cooker, microwave, fridge, washing machine, TV, radio, small library of books/games.
-All fuel and power inc. in rent.
+Electric oven and hob, microwave, fridge, washing machine, TV, radio, WiFi, selection of books and games.
+Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Large, shared lawned garden with garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shops and pubs 4 miles.

 - Last minute

 Mickleover 3 miles; Derby 6 miles; Ashbourne 9 miles.

 Set amidst glorious Derbyshire countryside, the small, quiet hamlet of Radbourne is mainly made up of working farms, woods and grassy fields.
 Boasting an extremely well preserved Norman Parish Church and many walking and cycling opportunities, this peaceful location provides an ideal base from which to explore the Peak National Parkland areas, a haven for birdwatchers and wildlife enthusiasts alike.
 The nearby County town of Derby, the starting point of the Derwent Valley Mills World Heritage Site, is only 6 miles away and offers great shops, pubs and restaurants, some splendid museums and an excellent art gallery.
 Slightly further afield is the bustling market town of Ashbourne, known as the southern gateway to the Peak National Park and famous for its annual Shrovetide football match.
 A fantastic location at any time of year.